-As you’re searching for foot drop treatments, your physical therapist will likely recommend an ankle foot orthosis (AFO).
+As you’re searching for foot drop treatments, your doctor or physical therapist will likely recommend an ankle foot orthosis (AFO).

 There’s an upside and a downside to using an AFO brace – and, unfortunately, no one usually tells you both sides.